merenlab/merenlab.org/software/anvio/help/artifacts/linkmers-txt/index.md

   </tbody>
 </table>

-The resulting TAB-delimited <span class="artifact-n">[linkmers-txt](/software/anvio/help/artifacts/linkmers-txt)</span> file reported by <span class="artifact-n">[anvi-report-linkmers](/software/anvio/help/programs/anvi-report-linkmers)</span> run on three BAM files (SAMPLE-01.bam, SAMPLE-02.bam, SAMPLE-03.bam) would be similar to the following,
+Then the output would be the following:

 |entry_id|sample_id|request_id|contig_name|pos_in_contig|pos_in_read|base|read_unique_id|read_X|reverse|sequence|
 |:--|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--|